 You can buy ice packs or make up your own ice compress, but ice is an important part of first aid helping to reduce pain and swelling.
 If you are on the move then a pack activating a chemical reaction to create cold might be best.
-At home a bag with a sealed lid filled crushed ice cubes provides a clean method for application.
-The bags (see illustration above) mould around the foot, and and limb.
+At home, a bag with a sealed lid filled with crushed ice cubes provides a clean method for application.
+The bags (see illustration above) mould around the foot, and limb.

 Second aid focus on prevention as part of primary management.
-This can be used after an injury has repaired. i.e a blister requires first aid but then heals and requires protection.
+This can be used after an injury has been repaired. i.e a blister requires first aid but then heals and requires protection.
 As part of self-help here are some tips.

 Using an additional dressing can be used.
 For more than half a century podiatrists and the pharmaceutical business have used FELT (padding) to protect corns, bunion lumps and heel bumps and even prevented painful joints from moving.
 All podiatrists are trained to use felt and engineer designs to achieve a range of benefits for patients.
-Today in order to preserve the skin from adhesive damage from long periods of attachment replaceable dressings are favoured.
+Today, in order to preserve the skin from adhesive damage from long periods of attachment replaceable dressings, are favoured.

 STRAPPING & TAPING